Should you need urgent health advice please contact your GP or call NHS 111. In an emergency please visit A&E or call 999

 Septicaemia is often referred to as sepsis or blood poisoning.
 It’s caused by bacteria getting into the bloodstream.

 Sepsis is rare, but it can be a serious complication of any type of infection.
-It may be caused by viral or fungal infection, but most common following a bacterial infection.
+It may be caused by viral or fungal infection, but is most common following a bacterial infection.

 Sepsis needs treating urgently as it affects the major organs in the body and can cause death.